 Autumn Peltier

-In 2016, Peltier presented Canadian Prime Minister Justin Trudeau with a copper water pot at a meeting of the Assembly of First Nations and confronted him on both his water protection policies and his support for pipelines.
+In 2016, Peltier presented a copper water pot to Canadian Prime Minister Justin Trudeau at a meeting of the Assembly of First Nations, confronting him on both his water protection policies and his support for pipelines.
 This incident led to the creation of the Niabi Odacidae fund for clean water.

-Along with youth advocacy, another key element of Peltier’s work is environmental justice activism, addressing the unjust exposure of Canada’s Indigenous communities to environmental hazards, including contaminated water.
-Today she’s the chief water commissioner for the Anishinabek Nation, a role that she took on after the passing of her great-aunt, Josephine Mandamin, whose own activism work was one of Peltier’s main inspirations.
+Along with youth advocacy, another key element of Peltier’s work is environmental activism, addressing the unjust exposure of Canada’s Indigenous communities to environmental hazards, including contaminated water.
+Today, she’s the chief water commissioner for the Anishinabek Nation, a role that she took on after the passing of her great-aunt, Josephine Mandamin, whose own activist work was one of Peltier’s main inspirations.

-Peltier’s received numerous nominations for the International Children’s Peace Prize, including one in 2022, and has received plenty of other accolades ranging from the 2017 Ontario Newspaper Association’s Ontario Junior Citizens Award to being a part of BBC’s 100 Women list for 2019.
+Peltier has received numerous nominations for the International Children’s Peace Prize, including one in 2022, and has received numerous other accolades, ranging from the 2017 Ontario Newspaper Association’s Ontario Junior Citizens Award to being included in the BBC’s 100 Women list for 2019.

-The Water Walker is a 2019 short documentary highlighting Peltier’s journey as she prepares to speak at the United Nations General Assembly regarding water protection.
+The Water Walker is a 2019 short documentary that highlights Peltier’s journey as she prepares to speak at the United Nations General Assembly about water protection.

 You can follow her on Instagram at @autumn.peltier.